mitsuba-renderer/mitsuba3/docs/src/getting_started/file_format.rst

 The second way, which is usually more efficient in both loading time and storage size, is to use the binary format ``.spb``.
-Specifically, the format uses a little endian encoding and is specified as follows:
+Specifically, the format uses a little-endian encoding and is specified as follows:

 .. list-table:: Spectral binary format
    :widths: 8 30